grepory/monitorama2016/README.md

 ## Abstract

-> Monitoring systems have not changed significantly in 20 years.
-Our software
+> Monitoring systems have not changed significantly in 20 years and has fallen
-> is now large distributed systems made up of many non-uniform interacting
+> behind the way be build software.
+Our software is now large distributed
+> systems made up of many non-uniform interacting components while the core
-> components while the core functionality of monitoring systems has stagnated.
+> functionality of monitoring systems has stagnated.
+Furthermore, it is often
-> Furthermore, it is often people without expert knowledge of systems under
+> people without expert knowledge of systems under observation that are
-> observation that are responsibile for monitoring and operating them.
-In this
+> responsibile for monitoring and operating them.
+In this talk, we will explore
-> talk, we will explore how our current monitoring capabilities are failing us
+> how our current monitoring capabilities are failing us and discuss how we can
-> and discuss how we can build systems that are both reliable and observable
+> build systems that are both reliable and observable while making our lives
-> while making our lives (or the lives of the people responsible for their
+> (or the lives of the people responsible for their operations in production)
-> operations in production) easier.
+> easier.

 ## References